-Amartya Sen has distinguished three approaches to well-being: utility, opulence, and freedom.2 The utility approach uses satisfaction and intensity of desire as its criteria.
-Studies that weight the various non-monetary dimensions of quality of life and focus on life satisfaction exemplify it.3 The opulence approach centres on command over commodities, as is the case in real income and wealth studies.
-The freedom approach stresses capabilities, namely, individuals' ability to choose between various combinations of functionings or achievements (i.e., a consumption bundle, a health condition, a level of education).4 The human development paradigm was inspired by the concept of capabilities.
-Specifically, human development is defined as 'a process of enlarging people's choices', which includes enjoying a healthy life, acquiring knowledge, and achieving a decent standard of living.5
+A martya Sen has distinguished three approaches to well-being: utility, opulence, and freedom.1 The utility approach uses satisfaction and intensity of desire as its criteria.
+This approach is exemplified by studies that weigh up the various non-monetary dimensions of quality of life and focus on life satisfaction.2 The opulence approach centres on command over commodities, as is the case in studies of real income and wealth.
+The freedom approach stresses capabilities, namely, individuals' ability to choose between various combinations of functionings or achievements (that is, a consumption bundle, a health condition, a level of education).3 The human development paradigm was inspired by the concept of capabilities.
+Specifically, human development is defined as 'a process of enlarging people's choices', which includes enjoying a healthy life, acquiring knowledge, and achieving a decent standard of living.4